delgoodie/Web-Minifier/README.md

 ISSUES
 --------------
 **Can't get to Environment Variables**
-You might not have admin permissions, contact owner of laptop
+<br>You might not have admin permissions, contact owner of laptop

 **Can't find Python path?**
-Did you download Python?
+<br>Did you download Python?
 Did you check off the Add Path checkbox when you downloaded it?

 **Error message when you run the executable?**
-Did you include a path to the website folder you want to minify?
+<br>Did you include a path to the website folder you want to minify?
 If it still doesn't work email me at delwillgiudice@gmail.com